Discovery system (bibliographic search)

 A discovery system is a bibliographic search system based on search engine technology.
 It is part of the concept of Library 2.0 and is intended to supplement or even replace the existing OPAC catalogs.
-These systems emerged in the late 2000s in response to user desire for a more convenient search option similar to that of internet search engine.
-The results from searching a discovery system may include books and other print materials from the library's catalog, electronic resources such as e-journals or videos, and items stored in other libraries.
+These systems emerged in the late 2000s in response to user desire for a more convenient search option similar to that of internet search engines.
+The results from searching a discovery system may include books and other print materials from the library's catalog, as well as electronic resources such as e-journals or videos, and items stored in other libraries.

 Terminology

 The term discovery layer has been described as an overarching term that can include: